TheClimateCorporation/api-example/README.md

 export CLIMATE_API_SCOPES="openid fields:read imagery:write"
 ```

-Regarding scopes - see [https://dev.fieldview.com]() for more scopes and their
+Regarding scopes - see the [FieldView API technical documentation](https://dev.fieldview.com/technical-documentation/) for more scopes and their
 corresponding endpoints.

 4. When you're done running the example, deactivate the virtual environment with: